Electrode welding.Location-independent. Easy to handle. Even subject to rough working conditions.

-Electrode or MMA welding has some advantages compared to MIG-MAG-welding or TIG welding since nearly all weldable materials can be welded with rod electrodes and even constrained positions are no issue.
+Electrode or MMA welding is the simplest welding process, which is why it is very suitable for beginners.
+Nearly all weldable materials can be welded with rod electrodes and even constrained positions are no issue.

 Since the welder is independent from shielding gases, this welding process is ideal for outdoor welding in wind and weather.
 On top of this, the welding units can be operated with lithium-ion batteries independently of a mains supply.
 Inverter welding units also offer outstanding welding properties that make them suitable for special electrodes.

 The electric arc burns between the workpiece and the melting electrode In MMA welding (or manual arc welding, stick electrode welding, or manual e-welding).
 At the same time, the electrode supplies the filler material.

 The rod electrode is clamped in the electrode holder for welding and guided along the weld by the welder.
 Its coating melts while welding, protecting the weld pool and the arc from ambient air by releasing gases and slag.
 The slag is removed once the weld pool has cooled down.